crckman/MicroAgentsDemo/README.md

 ### Calendar Benchmark

-To validate the the overall process, the `Calendar` demo was ran repeatedly for both agent types.
+To validate the the overall process, the `Calendar` demo was run repeatedly for both agent types.

 > The `Calendar` demo is a simple bench mark that utilizes two tools from the `Calendar API`:
 > 1. Call tool to get current date.